RachWalm/VolunteerVillage/README.md

 This page currently only has the option of volunteer or coordinator, this could be simply updated as each role is associated with a number to allow for additional roles, such as charity login or different types of coordinator should the organisation grow to require that coordinators are more focused or want the activations restricted to certain personnel.

-Currently, 1 is volunteer and 2 is coordinator.
+Currently, it is saved where 1 is volunteer and 2 is coordinator.
 Where it is required that access is blocked 0 has been returned as in the function role_authenticate which is used to restrict pages bringing up their content unless it is a coordinator who is activated.

 #### Coordinator add profile page

 As the information on this page will be visible to all the coordinators it doesn't contain excessive personal information, it just requests first and last name.
 This should be sufficient for information in connection to the coordinators - so people know who to contact when getting the coordinator details.
 This information is placed into the CoordinatorProfile model.

+These fields are saved in the CoordinatorProfile and attached to the User via a one to one field.

 #### Pending activation page